 - According to the Asian Development Bank, Tuvalu lacks many of the resources for sustainable growth and poverty reduction.
 Limited private business causes a huge reliance on the public sector.
 Considering the climate impact as well, storms are commonplace and can have a devastating effect on livelihood but also revenue and fiscal security.

 - Tuvalu only has one hospital on the capital island, Funafuti.
 However, there are two more health clinics and eight health centers distributed across the islands.
-So far, they have not had any cases of COVID-19.
+So far, the country has not had any cases of COVID-19.

 Food Scarcity in Tuvalu

-Although the country is made up of just nine islands and numerous small islets, it has seen tremendous population growth.
+Although the country comrpises nine islands and numerous small islets, it has seen tremendous population growth.
 According to the Food and Agriculture Association, Tuvalu had 10,600 people as of 2017.
 In one year, this number increased by almost 1,000 people.
 More people means more mouths to feed.
 Despite food scarcity, “everybody helps everybody,” according to John Goheen, director of the upcoming documentary, “We Are Tuvalu.”
 Goheen spoke to The Borgen Project in an interview.
 “Nobody goes hungry.
 It’s a country that’s very small, very close-knit.”

 Tuvaluans spend just under $2 on food per day.
 Ironically, many in Tuvalu are overweight.
 The population eats about one-fourth of the recommended intake of fruits and vegetables per day.
 When it comes to food scarcity, it all comes down to what is easily accessible.
-Rice and sugary foods are imported and cheap to buy while vegetables are hard to grow and fish are getting scarce.
+Tuvalu imports rice and sugary foods and they are cheap to buy while vegetables are hard to grow and fish are getting scarce.

 Only recently has Tuvalu had to rely on imports.
 Before, they lived a subsistence lifestyle.
-Most families own pigs, many own chickens or roosters, but fish remains their main source of protein.
+Most families own pigs, and many own chickens or roosters, but fish remains their main source of protein.
 However, fish surrounding the islands are becoming scarce.
-Imported rice makes up 34% of the food consumed, coconuts make up 19%, white sugar makes up 17%, and fish make up 7%.
-Unfortunately, rice and sugar are imported.
+Imported rice makes up 34% of the food consumed, coconuts make up 19%, white sugar makes up 17% and fish make up 7%.
+Unfortunately, Tuvalu imports rice and sugar.